 Plays percussion and sings.
 She grew up singing in church and school choirs.
-Self-taught in the Uke via folk music of the 60’s.
+She taught herself to play the Baritone Uke in her teens.
 In 2014, while recouping her own health, Nancy rediscovered her love of music.
 Soon after, she happily accepted the opportunity to join the Sunshiners, played Baritone Uke, is now playing percussion.
 After a 40-year career and a long illness, she finds being in the Sunshiners a wonderful gift to herself and says, “Bringing joy to others is an amazing experience which fills my heart.”

 Is our member who adds youth to our band.
 She is a physical therapist by trade and a closet ukulele player that has come out.
 Jan adds a bit of vamp to the band with her rendition of “Big Spender.”
 She loves to sing and entertain and is a wonderful asset to the band.